Performative Prediction in a Stateful World: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Supervised learning is widely used to train classifiers that aid institutions in decision-making: will a loan applicant default?
 Will a user respond well to certain recommendations?
 Will a candidate perform well in this job?

-Several studies and examples suggest that such predictions can influence the behavior of the target population that they try to predict \cite{camacho2011manipulation, o2016weapons, ribeiro2020auditing}.
+Several studies and examples demonstrate that such predictions can influence the behavior of the target population that they try to predict, e.g., \cite{camacho2011manipulation, o2016weapons, ribeiro2020auditing}.
 Loan applicants strategically manipulate credit card usage to appear more creditworthy, job applicants tailor their resumes to resume-parsing algorithms, and user preferences on a platform shift as they interact with recommended items.
-It is an ongoing challenge to understand the influence of such predictions and design tools so as to control that influence.
-Specifically, this influence can manifest as a distribution shift in the target population, causing a loss in the prediction accuracy of the classifier with respect to the new distribution and creating the need for a new classifier.
+It is an ongoing challenge to both understand and address the influence of such predictions.

-In their recent paper ``Performative Prediction,'' Perdomo, Zrnic, Mendler-D{\"u}nner, and Hardt \cite{perdomo2020} term such predictions \emph{performative}.
+In their recent paper ``Performative Prediction,'' Perdomo, Zrnic, Mendler-D{\"u}nner, and Hardt (2020) term such predictions \emph{performative}.
 They establish a theoretical framework for analyzing performativity in supervised learning and propose \emph{repeated risk minimization} as a strategy that institutions can apply in hopes of converging to an equilibrium.
-They propose that the equilibrium should be a classifier that is optimal for the distribution it induces.
-Perdomo et al. model the response of the target population via a deterministic function of the published classifier $\theta$.
-The distribution induced by a classifier $\theta$ is unaffected by previously-deployed classifiers.
+The equilibrium is a classifier that is optimal for the distribution it induces. \cite{perdomo2020} model the response of the target population via a deterministic function $\D$ of the published classifier $\theta$.
+The distribution $\D(\theta)$ induced by a classifier $\theta$ is unaffected by previously deployed classifiers.
 However, in practice the environment may depend heavily on the history of classifiers deployed by an institution.